“Is my website continually producing satisfactory results?”

 This is similar to the above issue, but in this case you know you’re targeting the right audience.
 Your site visitors spend time on your site on multiple pages but then never convert.
 This probably means that you need to focus on your customer journey when redesigning your site.
 Your customers should be able to navigate their way around your site in their preferred medium, at their preferred time, on their preferred device.
 Focus on your user’s experience to bump up that conversion rate.
 Your objective is to help users find what they didn’t know they were looking for, which can be accomplished by creating enticing content and improving your user experience.

 If you aren’t appearing in searches or are having trouble bringing in your target audience, it’s time to do some search engine optimization and persona research.
 First, do you know your buyer personas?
 This is required research before redoing a website.
 You must learn who’s visiting your site and why, and what interests and inspires those people in order to build a site that properly serves them.
 If this is news to you, have no fear.
 We’ve created an effective and actionable workbook that goes through the whole process of researching and building your buyer personas.
+Complete the workbook

 Now you know your target audience.
 But you’re still having trouble getting them on your site.
 This is where SEO comes in.
 Google’s latest update favors original, high-quality content.
 Make sure your company has a quality blog that offers relevant thought leadership and be sure to update it often.
 If you think you’re behind in more ways than just a lack of fresh content, it may be that you need to redo your website with current SEO trends in mind to improve your site’s ranking.
+Check out the comprehensive SEO checklist to see if your site is up to speed.

 Search engine optimization and persona research can massively improve the quality of the leads you’re attracting on your site.
 But these both must be done before designing your site.
 Think about SEO and persona research like blueprints for your website.
 SEO will help determine your site’s architecture, while your personas will be who you build your website around.